poffy/batumi/README.txt

 Batumi alternate firmware documentation
 =======================================

-File: batumi-alt-v0.21.bin
+File: batumi-alt-v0.30.bin

 The alternate firmware has all the features of the new main firmware above, plus the following:

+- when synced to an external clock, the CV input of the channel controls the frequency division/multiplication (1-8).
+To go out of Sync and back to free-running LFO, move the slider of this channel.

-- Random wave bank
+- Random wave bank (see below)
-- New Quad mode
+- New Quad mode (see below)
-- Advanced zoom interface
+- Advanced zoom interface (see below)

 Random wave bank